Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 NaK volume = 115.44 m X 0.073 m^2 = 8.427 m^3

-AUXILIARY POWER FOR DECAY HEAT REMOVAL:
+WATER FOR DECAY HEAT REMOVAL:

 CALCULATE NaK VISCOUS PRESSURE DROP AT SUFFICIENT NATURAL CIRCULATION TO REMOVE FISSION PRODUCT DECAY HEAT:

 An important issue with the intermediate heat exchange bundles is their ability to remove fission product decay heat by natural circulation.
-In natural circulation the liquid sodium flow rate is low and laminar, so the heat transfer characteristics are different from when the NaK loop is pumped.
+In natural circulation the NaK flow rate is low and laminar, so the heat transfer characteristics are different from when the NaK loop is pumped.
 It is necessary to have a sufficient number of intermediate heat exchange tubes to allow the required natural circulation and laminar flow limited heat transfer.
 The viscosity of the NaK must be taken into account.

 The following equations derived on the web page titled FNR PRIMARY SODIUM FLOW can be used to find the natural circulation volumetric fluid flow Fv per round coolant flow channel.